Madhur-katyayn/FNN_HD/README.md

 $\text{Traditional Fully Connected Neural Networks use CPUs to carry out calculations.
 Such calculations are wasteful and }$
 $\text{slow, and thus make it impossible to meet real-time calculating needs.}$ $\text{As a result, convolutional neural networks based}$
 $\text{on graphics processing units (GPUs) are commonly used.
-The literature evaluated CNN open source }$
+The literature evaluated CNN open source projects that use GPUs and }$
-$\text{projects that use GPUs and discovered that GPUs have some drawbacks, such as high power consumption and high cost. }$
+$\text{ discovered that GPUs have some drawbacks, such as high power consumption and high cost.
+Taking this into account,}$
-$\text{Taking this into account, FPGA is a better fit as it is a low power device, which provides a similar degree of acceleration to a GPU.}$
+$\text{FPGA is a better fit as it is a low power device, which provides a similar degree of acceleration to a GPU.}$

 $\text{In this project fully connected neural network is implemented in synthesizable} \textbf{ Verilog}. $\text{This is deployable}$
 $\text{on FPGAs after some minor changes.}$